AllenNeuralDynamics/aind-data-schema/examples/2026.01.16_barseq_acquisition/README.md

 This directory contains scripts to generate acquisition metadata JSON files for BARseq experiments conducted at the Allen Institute for Neural Dynamics.

+**Subjects:** This metadata structure applies to both subjects 780345 and 780346.
+Both follow the same BARseq protocol with 20μm coronal sections through the Locus Coeruleus (LC).
+The example files currently demonstrate the structure using subject 780346.

 ## Overview

 BARseq (Barcoded Anatomy Resolved by Sequencing) is a technique for mapping neural projections using barcoded viral libraries and in situ sequencing.
 Each BARseq experiment generates **3 separate raw data assets**, each requiring its own acquisition.json file: